drfuzzi/INF2009_SoundAnalytics/README.md

 **5. Basic Sound Analytics (40 minutes)**
 - Filtering: Removing noise or specific frequencies.
-The [sample code](Codes/filtering_audio.py) illustrates a bandpass filter (only passes audio within a certain frequencies as decided by the user are kept).
+The below code illustrates a bandpass filter (only passes audio within a certain frequencies as decided by the user are kept).
+- For the filtering task, you can use the
+  - [sample code](Codes/filtering_audio.py) if you are using *pyaudio*.
+  - [sample code](Codes/filtering_audio_updated.py) if you are using *sounddevice*.
   - Using the audio spectrum visualization, identify the frequency to be kept (e.g. tap sound or some particular sound) and change the above code accordingly.
 - Feature extraction: Spectrogram, Chromogram, Mel-Spectrogram and MFFC.
   - Install the [librosa library](https://librosa.org/doc/latest/index.html) using the command